jaclu/tmux-menus/README.md

 possible it will be split on the last white space before `@menus_display_cmds_cols` length.
 If no white space is found, the cmd will be split at the indicated max length.

+In case this is set too wide, and the line doesn't fit on the display, tmux will cut the line ending it with `>`.
+Since This means part of the command was truncated.

+If commands end with `>` it is recomended to use a narrower setting.

 </details>
 <details>
 <summary>Screen might be too small</summary>